 - Seek work that aligns with personal values and allows for a healthy work-life balance.

-By integrating these practices into daily life, individuals can navigate the complexities of wellness, making it a fulfilling journey towards achieving a harmonious and enriched life.
+By integrating these practices into daily life, individuals can navigate the complexities of wellness, making it a fulfilling journey toward achieving a harmonious and enriched life.
+These mental wellness examples and strategies contribute to overall health and wellness, promoting flourishing and personal growth.

 Conclusion